 I think that there is a misunderstanding, I have every reason to believe that this is in the interest of everybody, that it can never be said the president just called out a referendum.
-He was requested by a two-thirds majo-out of the National Assembly, and obviously it will be rity of the National Assembly, and obviously it will be the members on the other side of the House and us on this the members on the majority together, that if those parties side, we are the majority together, that if those parties agree that an amendment is in the interest of the country, all they are asking by this amendment is, "allow us to all they are asking by this amendment is, "allow us to the people out there agree with the National Assembly."
+He was requested by a two-thirds majority of the National Assembly, and obviously it will be the members on the other side of the House and us on this side, we are the majority together, that if those parties agree that an amendment is in the interest of the country, all they are asking by this amendment is, "allow us to request the president to call out a referendum to test if the people out there agree with the National Assembly."